csc7/PP3_CI_QCSDA/README.md

 # **2 .
 User Manual**

+The program code is divided in two files: "run.py" and "functions.py" .
+The first one runs the program and calls all the functions, which are contained in the second file.
+To run the program from GitHub pages, just click on the "RUN PROGRAM" button.
+If using a terminal, run the program by calling the run.py (e.g., write "python3 run.py" and press "enter").

 The program starts with a welcome message a the list of files that are required to performed the automated quality control check.
 Below them, the user is given the option to read the files:
 * Read from Google Drive